Symmetry restoration in mean-field approaches: Approximate projection methods

 where

-are average values of the so-called Lipkin operator, ${\hat K}$, evaluated between the projected states and the constant on the rhs of Eq.~(\ref{eq:Eflat}) does not depend on labels $I$ of the projected states.
-Equivalently, as it is evident from Eq.~(\ref{eq:84}), one can flatten the reduced energy kernels, i.e.,
+are average values of the so-called Lipkin operator ${\hat K}$, evaluated between the projected states, and the constant on the right-hand side of {\Eq}~(\ref{eq:Eflat}) does not depend on labels $I$ of the projected states.
+Equivalently, as it is evident from {\Eq}~(\ref{eq:60}), one can flatten the reduced energy kernels, i.e.,